Believe (Cher song): Live performances

-Cher performed the song during the Do You Believe?, The Farewell Tour, Cher at the Colosseum and the Dressed to Kill Tour.
+Cher performed the song during the Do You Believe? tour, the Farewell Tour, Cher at the Colosseum and the Dressed to Kill Tour.
 While she would lip-sync the entire song on various television programs, she would only lip-sync the synthesized verses when performing on her Believe and Farewell tours, the Colosseum shows and on the 2002 edition of VH1 Divas Live.
 Since 1999, the song has been the encore to all of Cher's concerts until her 2014 Dressed to Kill Tour, where the encore is the ballad "I Hope You Find It", a second single from her 25th studio album Closer to the Truth.
-It returned as the encore at her Classic Cher (2017-2020) shows and stayed in that place for the Here We Go Again Tour (2018-2020) as well.
+It returned as the encore at her Classic Cher (2017–2020) shows and stayed in that place for the Here We Go Again Tour (2018–2020) as well.

 Legacy

 VH1 placed "Believe" at number 60 in their list of 100 Greatest Dance Songs in 2000 and at number 74 in their list of 100 Greatest Songs of the 90s in 2007.
-In 2007, Rolling Stone placed "Believe" at No. 10 in their list of the "20 Most Annoying Songs" In 2020, British national newspaper The Guardian ranked "Believe" as the 83rd greatest UK number one.
-"Believe" was placed on the 2021 revised list of Rolling Stones "500 Greatest Songs of All Time".
+In 2007, Rolling Stone placed "Believe" at number 10 in their list of the "20 Most Annoying Songs".
+In 2020, The Guardian ranked "Believe" as the 83rd greatest UK number one.
+"Believe" was placed at number 337 on the 2021 revised list of Rolling Stone's "500 Greatest Songs of All Time".

-In July 2020, a digital publication The Pudding carried out a study on the most iconic songs from the '90s and songs that are most known by Millennials and the people of Generation Z. "Believe" was the sixth song with the highest recognisability rate.
+In July 2020, a digital publication The Pudding carried out a study on the most widely-known songs from the '90s and songs that are most known by Millennials and the people of Generation Z. "Believe" was the sixth song with the highest recognisability rate.
+In October 2023, Billboard ranked it among the "500 Best Pop Songs of All Time".
+In 2024, Esquire and Forbes ranked "Believe" at numbers 32 and 20 in their lists of the 50 best songs of the '90s, respectively.